shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 <img width="60%" src="/assets/seam-carve/strips.svg" />

 How wide should each triangle be in practice?
-Recall that a reasonable target granularity is about one or two thousand pixels.
-If we use triangles with a base-width of 64, then each triangle contains 1056 pixels; a base-width of 90 yields 2070 pixels.
-So a base-width somewhere between 64 and 90 pixels seems appropriate.
+Recall that we're shooting for a target granularity of maybe one or two thousand pixels.
+This corresponds to triangles with base-widths of somewhere between 64 (1056 pixels in the triangle) and 90 (2070 pixels in the triangle).

-This is good news: if we use a base-width of e.g. 80, then we can fit 12 triangles horizontally in a 1K-width image, suggesting a maximum possible speedup of 12x.
-On a high-resolution 4K image, we could fit 50 such triangles horizontally.
-This is a big improvement over the row-major limit of around 2 or 4 grains.
+So, in a smallish image, e.g. 1000 pixels wide, we can fit at least 11 triangles horizontally, suggesting a maximum possible speedup of 11x or more.
+This is a big improvement over the row-major strategy, which (using a granularity of 1000 pixels) would not be able to extract any parallelism from such an image.

 ## Implementation and performance